michael-gif/Landline-Phone-Digitiser/README.md

     if button in ["1", "2", "3", "4", "5", "6"]:
         send_tone_sequence([(440, 150), (660, 150), (880, 330)])
         print("Button is valid")
-    else: # Notify user with disconnect tone sequence, then exit the ivr system send_tone_sequence([(950, 330), (1400, 330), (1800, 330)])
+    else: # if the button isn't in the menu then notify them with sad tones then exit the ivr system send_tone_sequence([(950, 330), (1400, 330), (1800, 330)])
         print("Invalid button.
 Cancelling menu")
         return